diogoneves07/bemtvjs/README.md

 ### Lifecycle Hooks

-Each instance of the Bemtevi component goes through a series of steps.
+Each instance of the Bemtv component goes through a series of steps.
 Along the way, it also runs functions called lifecycle hooks, giving users the opportunity to add their own code at specific stages.
 .

 #### onMount